Lufax Holding Ltd (LU) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Lufax Holding Ltd (LU) is $17.81, which is $1.05 above the current market price.
-The public float for LU is 2.19B and currently, short sellers hold a 1.86% of that float.
-On February 17, 2023, LU’s average trading volume was 19.97M shares.
+The average price predicted for Lufax Holding Ltd (LU) by analysts is $17.81, which is $1.14 above the current market price.
+The public float for LU is 2.19B, and at present, short sellers hold a 1.86% of that float.
+On February 21, 2023, the average trading volume of LU was 19.66M shares.

-LU’s stock has seen a -6.59% decrease for the week, with a 0.39% rise in the past month and a 8.97% gain in the past quarter.
-The volatility ratio for the week is 4.64%, and the volatility levels for the past 30 days are at 5.84% for Lufax Holding Ltd The simple moving average for the last 20 days is -10.15% for LU stock, with a simple moving average of -29.77% for the last 200 days.
+LU stock saw a decrease of -3.53% in the past week, with a monthly decline of -5.75% and a quarterly a decrease of 24.87%.
+The volatility ratio for the week is 4.64%, and the volatility levels for the last 30 days are 5.79% for Lufax Holding Ltd (LU).
+The simple moving average for the last 20 days is -13.23% for LU stock, with a simple moving average of -31.96% for the last 200 days.

 Analysts’ Opinion of LU